Biosecurity

 • Border Management Authority Act, 2020 (Act No. 2 of 2020)

 • Directorate: Plant Health This Directorate manages all risks associated with plants and plant products to protect South African agriculture from quarantine and regulated pests.
-Quarantine Stations:
+The National Plant Protection Organisation of South Africa (NPPOZA) can be reached care of this directorate.

-• Directorate: Animal Health Find the lists of contacts and information under the “Food and veterinary services” option.
+• Directorate: Animal Health Find the lists of contacts and information under “Food and veterinary services.
 This directorate controls and certifies the health status of animals/animal products for import/export, including the provision of quarantine facilities.
 It negotiates protocols on the import and export of animal/animal products.

 • Directorate: Inspection Services For information on the department’s inspection services and procedures, and contact details for offices nationwide are on the website.